Dimitrie Stelaru: Censoring and obscurity

 In 1952, an audit of the Writers' Union of Romania (USR) reported that "Dumitru Stelaru of Constanța" was one of several "so-called writers, people who are either suspect or downright hostile to [our] regime", and who had still managed to obtain state loans.
 Stelaru's sum ran at almost 125 thousand lei.
 He had been effectively banned from publishing the same year, and as such prevented from joining the USR—until October 1955, when he was allowed there by the nonconformist chairman Zaharia Stancu, who may have shielded Stelaru from more serious persecution.
-On the first days of 1950, he was still in Constanța, and allowed to lecture at a meeting of the local USR, wherein writers celebrated the regime's two-year anniversary.
-He abandoned his wife and daughter in mid 1950, and moved back to Bucharest; he was later spotted as an antiquarian bookseller on Zalomit Street.
+On the first days of 1950, he was still in Constanța, and allowed to lecture at a meeting of the local USR, wherein writers celebrated the regime's second anniversary.
+He abandoned his wife and daughter in mid-1950, and moved back to Bucharest; he was later spotted as an antiquarian bookseller on Zalomit Street.
 In late 1950, "the heretic Dimitrie Stelaru" met Petre Stoica and other enthusiasts, who "took great risks" in coming to see him at Taica Lazăr tavern.
 Upon questioning his new pupils, Stelaru confessed that he could not recite any poem by Alexandru Toma, the Socialist-Realist poet-laureate.
 In 1952, he spent some time "on the Jiu Valley, collecting material for a play which he never wrote."

-Also in 1952, Stoica and Leca Morariu welcomed Stelaru into their improvised lodging, which was a Bucharest basement on Armenească Street 17A; they stayed together "for about a year", to "mid 1953."
+Also in 1952, Stoica and Alexandru Leca Morariu welcomed Stelaru into their improvised lodging, which was a Bucharest basement on Armenească Street 17A; they stayed together "for about a year", to "mid-1953."
 According to Stoica, he was often in a state of drunken stupor, alternating between "delirious optimism" and threatening behavior.
 In one episode, recounted by Stoica, Stelaru tried to convince a waiter, who had never heard of Eminescu, that he should hang himself.
 A "child enamored with risky games", he annoyed his roommates by returning to theft, and once absconded with Morariu's bibliophile edition of Molière.
 The two objects always found on his person were a scalpel, which he used for self-defense, and a wooden "mushroom", for darning his socks.
 He was eventually forced out by Morariu, after an "inconsiderate gesture" on Stelaru's part.
 Around 1954, Stelaru had joined an informal "literary circle" of social drinkers, which included Ion Vlad, poet Tiberiu Iliescu, actor Ludovic Antal, journalist Emil Serghie, philosopher Sorin Pavel, and, more marginally, Pandrea.
 The divorce from Despina was pronounced final in May 1955, when Stelaru married painter Rodica Pandele.
-They lived together in Bucharest until mid 1960, when Stelaru moved back in with his mother's family in Turnu Măgurele; his second divorce was recorded in May 1961.
+They lived together in Bucharest until mid-1960, when Stelaru moved back in with his mother's family in Turnu Măgurele; his second divorce was recorded in May 1961.